ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 *with a name* (because, for file outputs, the name is fixed).

 **Specification:**
-A single file, which follows exactly the specification of *each* file in the directory of :ref:`"datasets" <datasets>`.
+A directory containing a single file, which follows exactly the specification of *each* file in the directory of :ref:`"datasets" <datasets>`.
+The name of the file is the name of the dataset.

 New clusters
 ^^^^^^^^^^^^